LOBBYING IN TEXAS

 Instructions.
-Before completing the lobby registration (Form REG), be sure to read the instructions carefully.
-If the instructions do not answer all of your questions about completing the form, call the Ethics Commission staff for assistance.
+Before completing the lobby registration be sure to read the instructions carefully.
+If the instructions do not answer all of your questions about completing the registration, call the Ethics Commission staff for assistance.

 The lobby registration requires you to provide information about each person that employs, retains, or reimburses you to lobby.
 If you are employed by a business entity engaged in lobbying for clients, the registration must also identify each of the entity’s clients for whom you lobby.
 You must also provide information about the organizational structure and decision-making process of employers or clients that are unincorporated associations or privately-held corporations.

 On a lobby registration, you must report the compensation and reimbursement that you or your employer receives for your lobbying services.
 You may report the amount as either an exact figure or in categories established by law.

 You may report compensation either as received, earned, or prospective.
 If you choose to report only income received or earned as of the date of your registration, you are more likely to be required to amend your registration later in the year to reflect a new compensation level.